pawelgrzybek/pawelgrzybek.com/content/posts/2019-08-08-promise-combinators-explained.md

 ## Prerequisite — basic promise states and methods

-The `than`, `catch`, `finally`, `resolve` and `reject` methods should already feel comfortable by now but just in case you need some refresher, let's have a quick glance at this simple example.
+The `then`, `catch`, `finally`, `resolve` and `reject` methods should already feel comfortable by now but just in case you need a refresher, let's have a quick glance at this simple example.

 ```js
 fetch("https://api.github.com/users/pawelgrzybek")